Note: This is the webpage for the Fall 2025 offering of COMP2804, Sections A and B.

 - Product Rule, Section 3.1

-- Lecture 3: Counting (2)
+- Lecture 3: Counting (2) (in-class notes)

 - Bijection Rule, Complement Rule, Sum Rule, The Principle of Inclusion-Exclusion, Sections 3.2, 3.3, 3.4, 3.5.